rosym-project/xQP-tasks-constraints/README.md

    necessarily critical for the end users.
 This makes its usage on stand-alone applications rather cumbersome.
-2. OpenSoT compiles its very rich collection of tasks and constraints into one giant binary.
+2. OpenSoT compiles its very rich collection of tasks and constraints into one binary.
 This implementation on the other hand goes for a different idea (more on this below)
 3. While OpenSoT, its sibling projects (e.g., CartesI/O) and all its dependencies are available for free as a [debian package](https://github.com/ADVRHumanoids/XBotControl), for the time being it's not open source.
 Consequently, it is not so trivial to reshape and refactor it to make it compatible to specific requirements.
+4. OpenSoT's configuration is rather exhausting and depends on an unhealthy number of yaml files.
+This is not OpenSoT's fault per se, rather due to its high number of dependencies and to number 1 in this list.

 ### On this implementation
 Current work borrows the idea of task/constraint library from the